slz2003/RFCScope-/Errata_filtering/Result_manual/9870-3/packetizer_raw_output.md

 In Section 3 of RFC 9870, rephrase the statement to clarify that only UDP Options use 16‑bit ExIDs.
 For example: 'For UDP Options, [RFC9868] defines the use of only 16‑bit ExIDs (even though the shared TCP/UDP ExID registry also supports 32‑bit ExIDs for TCP options).'

-**Severity:** Low
-  *Basis:* The issue is editorial; it may cause misinterpretation of ExID scope but does not affect the correct encoding or interoperability of UDP Options.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Terminology Expert: Issue-1

 ---